uvaai/ml1/30 week3/40 Chinese Room/content.md

 ## Understanding Sentiment

-Searle never really gives an explicit definition of "understanding", but he does list a lot of hypothetical examples using people and machines, where he argues whether or not, in that specific example, these can be said to have clear understanding of the information they are processing.
+Searle never really gives an explicit definition of "understanding" and even says in article he wants to avoid fancy footwork around this definition.
+Instead, he simply lists a lot of hypothetical examples using people and machines, where he argues whether or not, in that specific example, these can be said to have clear understanding of the information they are processing.
 For this written assignment you'll be asked to make the same type of classification (i.e. does or does not have understanding) for the examples listed below, and to motivate these classifications using your own arguments.

 1. Start your written assignment by giving your own opinion on Searle's article and his classifications of understanding.
 Did Searle convince you with his